chinmay1p/Subs-app/README.md

 ---

-## 🧠 Key Components (Agents)
+## 🧠 Key Components

 1. User Subscription Management:

-○ Create a Subscription: Users can subscribe to a plan by providing their user ID and plan details.
+- Create a Subscription: Users can subscribe to a plan by providing their user ID and plan details.
-○ Retrieve Subscription: Retrieve the details of a user's current subscription.
+- Retrieve Subscription: Retrieve the details of a user's current subscription.
-○ Update Subscription: Allow users to upgrade or downgrade their subscription plan.
+- Update Subscription: Allow users to upgrade or downgrade their subscription plan.
-○ Cancel Subscription: Allow users to cancel their subscription.
+- Cancel Subscription: Allow users to cancel their subscription.

 2. Plan Management:
-○ Define subscription plans with fields like id, name, price, features, and duration.
+- Define subscription plans with fields like id, name, price, features, and duration.
-○ Allow retrieval of all available plans.
+- Allow retrieval of all available plans.

 3. Subscription Status:
-○ Handle subscription statuses (ACTIVE, INACTIVE, CANCELLED, EXPIRED).
+- Handle subscription statuses (ACTIVE, INACTIVE, CANCELLED, EXPIRED).
-○ Automatically expire subscriptions after their duration has passed.
+- Automatically expire subscriptions after their duration has passed.

 ---